 Issuance of Temporary Identification Badges

-Temporary Identification Badges are available for individuals who have an operational need to be in a security sensitive area and who do not possess an Airport ID Badge.
+Temporary Identification Badges are available for individuals who have an operational need to be in Security Sensitive Areas and who do not possess a DTW-issued ID Badge.
 These Temporary ID Badges are valid only for the date issued.
-The use of a Temporary ID Badge requires the escort of an Airport photo Badged individual with the escort authority designation at all times while in the SIDA or sterile area.
-Temporary ID’s may be obtained at the Airport Credentials Office or by contacting the Airport Response Center (ARC) at (734)942-5304.
-Individuals requesting Temporary ID must present photo ID and be accompanied by a person who possesses an Airport photo ID Badge with the escort authority designation.
-Temporary ID’s will only be issued for a total of three (3) consecutive days to the same individual.
-Individuals who have been denied badge issuance will not be eligible for a Temporary ID.
+The use of a Temporary ID Badge requires that the individual be escorted at all times and that the escort is an Airport Photo-Badged individual with the Escort Authority designation.
+Temporary ID Badges may be obtained at the Airport Credentials Office during normal business hours or at either terminal by contacting the 24/7 Airport Response Center (ARC) at (734) 942-5304.

-Badges that have been lost or stolen must be reported immediately to the Credentials Office.
-This notification will allow the Credentials Office to "revoke" the lost or stolen Badge in the Security Card Access System, so if found, the Badge cannot be used to gain access.
+Badges that have been lost or stolen must be reported immediately to Airport Security.
+This notification will allow Security to disable the lost or stolen Badge in the Security Card Access System so the Badge cannot be used to gain access.